 - 5070.5.1 The chairperson shall take whatever actions are necessary and appropriate to preserve order and decorum during Board meetings, including public hearings.
-The chairperson may eject any person or persons making personal, impertinent or slanderous remarks, refusing to abide by a request from the chairperson, or otherwise disrupting the meeting or hearing. - 5070.5.2 The chairperson may also declare a short recess during any meeting.
+The chairperson may eject any person or persons making personal, impertinent or slanderous remarks, refusing to abide by a request from the chairperson, or otherwise disrupting the meeting or hearing. - 5070.5 The mairperson may also declare a short recess during any meeting. - 5070.5.3 Rinsuant to District Resolution 2022/23-07 adopted on January 10, 2023, the following additional rules of order and conduct shall apply to all meetings of the Police Commission: - 5070.5.3.1 All public comment shall be delivered by only one person at a time who shall speak only from the podium or other place in the meeting room designated by the Chair and from no other place or location within the meeting room.
+Only one person at a time shall be at or use the podium. - 5070.5.3.2 No commissioner shall engage in any dialogue with anyone offering public comment unless, in the opinion of the Chair, such dialogue is helpful to the Commission in deciding the matter under consideration.